mamunrushdi/Java-Developer/README.md

 _For the third specialization, "Object Oriented Java Programming: Data Structures and Beyond", I've completed all the courses of this specialization but could not get specialization certificate as I've submitted my Capston project for this specialization at the least time.
 It occurred, because at the beginning my project was far more challenging to complete in due time.
 Later I've taken a project which was possible to complete in due time but I could not get enough peer review to get a grade.
 Thus I didn't get the certificate.
 I hope in the upcoming session, which is going to be started at end December, I will get enough peer review and will achieve the certificate._

 _[Accomplishment Cetificate of all the Courses](https://github.com/mmncoder/Coursera-Certificates)_
-#### During learning peoriod of these Courses I've developed the follwoing projects:
+#### During learning period of these Courses I've developed the follwoing projects:
  1. Analyzing DAN to detect a gene
  1. Analyzing data and answering question about this data
  1. Encrypting and Decrypting text